cshmookler/system_state/README.md

 - [ ] Remove duplicate code in sound.cpp
 - [ ] Prefix all methods that fetch with "get_" and all methods that set with "set_"
+- [ ] Remove const qualifiers from all methods that modify system state.
 - [X] error handling
 - [X] make (partially) thread safe
 - [X] add traces to error messages